 on traditional watercolor paper, whereas, older men lend themselves to

-a heavier treatment with dark watercolor on a gessoed surface.
+a heavier treatment with dark watercolor on a gessoed or collaged surface.

 has learned an immense amount from her fellow artists, the nicest